The Perfect Picture (2009 film)

 The Perfect Picture is a Ghanaian movie produced and written by Shirley Frimpong-Manso in 2009.

 Plot

 In what seems like a perfect life, three beautiful women who are pushing thirty make bold attempts to change their lives even when destiny plays its joke on them.
-With a marriage that seems almost doomed from the beginning, to an affair with an unlikely candidate and the endless pursuit of love, three friends will learn the harsh lessons of life, the challenges of marriage, the fatality of falling in love and the rewards of having a good laugh in the mist of sorrow.
+With a marriage that seems almost doomed from the beginning, to an affair with an unlikely candidate and the endless pursuit of love, the three friends will learn the harsh lessons of life, the challenges of marriage, the fatality of falling in love and the rewards of having a good laugh in the midst of sorrow.

 The Perfect Picture offers a colorful and humorous insight into a world where everything is as perfect as your life and that of your friends.